Associate Dean over Graduate Admissions: Brian Barton

 Cooperative Programs in the State of Florida, Division of Colleges and Universities

 Cooperative graduate degree programs may be established in which the faculties of two or more of the universities within the state of Florida, Division of Colleges and Universities system join in offering a degree program in a particular discipline.
 The degree is given by the university authorized by the State Board of Education to offer it, but coursework and faculty participation within agreed upon limits can occur on the campus of either or all of the participating universities.
 For information on possibilities in a particular discipline, students should contact the academic department.

 Notice of Admission

-If the student is unable to enroll for the term indicated on the Application Status Check, the Office of Admissions should be informed immediately.
+If the student is unable to enroll for the term indicated on the Application Status Check, the Office of Graduate Admissions should be informed immediately.
 If the student wishes to be reconsidered for a different term, the student must submit a new application and application fee.

 The Center for Global Engagement (CGE) provides immigration advising and other support services to international students.
 The CGE will process the appropriate immigration form (FORM 1-20 or DS-2019) necessary to obtain the student's visa when formal admission is granted and the student has followed instructions on submitted required information and financial documentation (see Finances below).

 Outside agencies issue DS-2019 forms for sponsored J-1 students enrolling at FSU.

 New international students must confirm their arrival at FSU following instructions provided to them by the CGE.

 For more information about the CGE and specific requirements of F-1 and J-1 nonimmigrant status, international students can refer to https://cge.fsu.edu/.